-- Physicians,

-- Certified Nurse Practitioners,
+- Physicians, - Certified Nurse Practitioners,

 - Midwives,

 - Dentists,

-- Podiatrists.
+- Podiatrists,

-- > Registered Physician's Assistants, or
+- Registered Physician Assistants, or

 - New York State Education Department-certified optometrists licensed by law and currently registered to prescribe prescription drugs.

-Interns and residents may prescribe drugs (under the supervision of a licensed physician or dentist) as part of their official duties as members of a hospital staff.
+Interns and unlicensed residents may prescribe drugs (under the supervision of a licensed physician or dentist) as part of their official duties as members of a hospital staff.
+The attending/supervising physician's name and NPI number must be provided on all prescriptions written by the intern or unlicensed resident.